radon-h2020/radon-demonstrator/labs/functionhub.md

 ![](img/FH-fuhub_upload.png)

-After uploading all the functions with FunctionHub-cli, the listing of functions and the function details will be as following:
+After uploading all the functions with FunctionHub-cli, the listing of functions  will be as following:

 ![](img/FH-list_artifacts.png)

+The function details of the "create" function can be seen in the following image where the user can either retrieve artifact details such as "artifactId" and "handler" or simply download the function locally.

 ![](img/FH-artifact_details.png)